Animal Physiotherapist

 About

-A career as a Animal Physiotherapist
+A career as an Animal Physiotherapist

 Animal Physiotherapists help to reduce pain, improve movement and prevent recurring injuries in animals.
 They treat domestic pets, farm animals and exotic pets, with horses, dogs and cats being the most common.